MicrosoftDocs/visualstudio-docs/docs/python/cpp-and-python.md

 - Wrapper modules: wrappers expose existing C/C++ interfaces to Python code or expose a more "Pythonic" API that's easy to use from Python.
 - Low-level system access modules: created to access lower-level features of the CPython runtime, the operating system, or the underlying hardware.

-This topic walks through building a C++ extension module for CPython that computes a hyperbolic tangent and calls it from Python code.
+This article walks through building a C++ extension module for CPython that computes a hyperbolic tangent and calls it from Python code.
 The routine is implemented first in Python to demonstrate the relative performance gain of implementing the same routine in C++.

 The approach taken here is that for standard CPython extensions as described in the [Python documentation](https://docs.python.org/3/c-api/).
-A comparison between this and other means is described under [alternative approaches](#alternative-approaches) at the end of this topic.
+A comparison between this and other means is described under [alternative approaches](#alternative-approaches) at the end of this article.

 ## Prerequisites

 - Visual Studio 2017 with both the **Desktop Development with C++** and **Python Development** workloads installed with default options.
 - In the **Python Development** workload, also select the box on the right for **Python native development tools**.
-This option sets up most of the configuration described in this topic.
+This option sets up most of the configuration described in this article.
 (This option also includes the C++ workload automatically.)

 ![Selecting the Python native development tools option](media/cpp-install-native.png)